-1The Challenge of Crime in a Free Society and accompanying Task Force Reports, The President's Commission on Law Enforcement and Administration of Justice, James Vorenberg, Executive Director, U.S. Government Printing Office, 1967; Crimes of Violence, Staff Reports submitted to the National Commission on the Causes and Prevention of Violence, D. Mulvihill and M. Tumin, Co-Directors, U.S. Government Printing Office, 1969; Report on Community Crime Prevention, National Advisory Commission on Criminal Justice Standards and Goals, Executive Director, T. Madden, U.S. Government Printing Office, 1973.
+&quot;The Challenge of Crime in a Free Society" and accompanying Task Force Reports, The President's Commission on Law Enforcement and the Administration of Justice, James Vorenberg, Executive Director, U.S. Government Printing Office, 1967: "Crimes of Violence", Staff Reports submitted to the National Commission on the Causes and Prevention of Violence, D. Mulvihil and M. Tumin, Co-Directors, U.S. Government Printing Office, 1969: "Report on Community Crime Prevention", National Advisory Commission on Criminal Standards and Goals, Executive Director, T. Madden, U.S. Government Printing Office, 1973.
 In only one of these three sets of commission reports are youth gangs allocated a separate chapter or paper.
-This is the Klein paper included in the 13th supplementary volume of the Violence Commission reports-a high-quality, comprehensive review.
+This is the Klein paper included in the thirteenth supplementary volume of the Crime Commission reports -- a high-quality, comprehensive review.
 (Klein, 1969, Op.
 Cit.)
 However, Klein's conclusion, noted earlier, is that youth gang violence is not a major social problem.
-In The President's Commission major summary report (Challenge) which devotes approximately three paragraphs of its 340 pages to gangs, the problem does not even merit a topic heading, but appears as a minor subtopic of the "Youth in the Community" section (p.
-67).
-Gangs are mentioned briefly in some of the Task Force Reports of this series, but the largest of these reports, Juvenile Delinquency and Youth Crime, does not include a paper on gangs as one of the 22 separate juvenile justice topics treated in this volume (the paper on "Juvenile Delinquency and the Family" by Rodman and Grams includes a brief discussion of youth gang theories [p.190]).
-The National Advisory Commission on Criminal Justice Standards and Goals chose to include its brief references to gangs (four paragraphs) under the heading "After-School and Summer Employment" (p.
-124).
-The question of why these Federal Commission reports, which include scores of separate volumes and many thousands of pages, so consistently underplay gang violence as a crime problem deserves further consideration.
+In The President's Commission major summary report ("Challenge") which devotes approximately three paragraphs of its 340 pages to gangs, the problem does not even merit a topic heading, but appears as a minor subtopic of the "Youth in the Community" (p.67).
+Gangs are mentioned briefly